SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-For such an important but 'dangerous' exercise on forecast of expected return, we will need to circle around with every bit of information we have while also account for the significant uncertainty around it.
+For such an important but 'dangerous' exercise on forecast of expected return, we will need to grid with every bit of information we have while also account for the significant uncertainty around it.
 Aligning this idea, BL takes investors' original forecast on expected returns as noisy observations (essentially a partial likelihood) and further anchors it to a robust prior with the Bayes formula.
 In such a way, a more informed estimate anchored to the neutral prior arise in the form of posterior as shown in the chart below.

 **The Bayesian Framework within Black-Litterman**